How To Protect Your Kiln Shelf From Melting Glaze

 Cookies

-Cookies are clay slabs that are placed under your glazed pottery pieces to protect your kiln self.
+Cookies are clay slabs that are placed under your glazed pottery pieces to protect your kiln shelf.
 They don’t protect your pottery.
 If the glaze melts onto the cookie, your pottery will fuse to the cookie.
 You can apply kiln wash to your cookies.
 Applying kiln wash will prevent the glaze from sticking to the cookie, but the glaze will still be all over the bottom of your pottery.

 Cookies are still a great line of defense in protecting your kiln self